Halfway Houses in Saint Helens, OR

 • Comprehensive mental health assessment

-• Mental health services, Professional interventionist/Educational consultants and Domestic violence services
+• Mental health services, Case management and Professional interventionist/Educational consultants

 Free By The Sea Sunset View Freedom Center - 68.2 miles from Saint Helens, OR

-Free By The Sea Sunset View Freedom Center is a sober living home in Ocean Park, WA, 98640 zip code.
+Free By The Sea Sunset View Freedom Center is a sober living home in Ocean Park, Washington, 98640 zip code.

 Address: 25517 Park Avenue, Ocean Park, WA 98640 in Pacific County